Dallas County reports one COVID-related death today

-Dallas County Health and Human Services reported one death and 360 total cases of COVID-19 on Aug.
-30, bringing the total case count in Dallas County to 71,170 with 901 total deaths to date.
+Dallas County Health and Human Services reported one death, and 292 new positive cases of COVID-19, today, Aug.
+31, as well as 168 cases from previous months.
+The total case count in Dallas County is 71,630 with 902 total deaths to date.

-The additional death being reported today is a woman in her 70’s who was a resident of the City of Dallas.
-She had been critically ill in an area hospital and had underlying high risk health conditions.
+The additional death being reported today is a man in his 50’s who was a resident of the City of Dallas.
+He was found deceased at home and had underlying high risk health conditions.

 From August 8th through 21st, 393 school-aged children between 5 to 18 years of age were diagnosed with COVID-19 in Dallas County.
 About 50% of these cases were high school age.
 By zip code of residence, 203 (51%) of these children were projected to have been enrolled in Dallas ISD schools.